dpi26/Oasis-infobyte/README.md

 Projects
 and files
-all my project are here and also the coding there ossis info byte is occour all project of ossis
+all my project are here and also the coding there ossis info byte is occour all project of ossis.